HenrikBengtsson/future.BatchJobs/README.md

 ```

 ### Limitations
-The limitations of delayed asynchroneous assignments are the same as the limitations that `assign()` has, i.e. you can assign to variables and you can specify the target environment.
+The limitations of delayed asynchronous assignments are the same as the limitations that `assign()` has, i.e. you can assign to variables and you can specify the target environment.
 This means that you, for instance, cannot assign to an element of a vector, matrix, list or a data.frame.
 If tried, an informative error will be generated, e.g.
 ```r
 > x <- list()
 > x[[1]] %<=% { 1 }